InfiniteSearchSpace/Automata-Gen-3/README.md

 - Right click to start and stop the automata

-- Scroll up to change the function (unlabeled numbers currently)
+- Scroll up or down to change the subfunction (unlabeled numbers currently)

+- Click scrollwheel to change the function catagory

-- Left click to execute a function or
+- Left click to execute a function

 - Left click option 0 to scroll z-axis/depth where applicable
-- Left click option 4 to change the function catagory

 ==============